nfscan/nfscan/README.md

 Walkthrough in [Portuguese](https://github.com/nfscan/nfscan/wiki/Develpment-environment---%5BPortuguese%5D)

+## Mobile

+We've made an open source app for [iOS](https://github.com/nfscan/ios-receipt-scan-example) that integrates with nfscan.
+You may use it as a reference model or even as a white label product.
+That's up to you.

 ## Contributing

 You're encouraged to contribute to nfscan.
 Fork the code from https://github.com/nfscan/nfscan and submit pull requests.